 Hours of work

 Most Biomedical Scientists work around 37.5 hours, Monday to Friday.
 However, late finishes and some weekend work may be required.
-This could include out of hours or unsocial hours.
+This could include unsocial hours.

 Where could I work?